kbuntrock/openapi-maven-plugin/docs/docs/project.md

 ---
 ## 🔌 Swagger Core v3 annotations supports

-In addition to its native support for Spring MVC, Javax RS, and Jakarta RS annotations, the plugin also provides partial support for Swagger Core v3 annotations (``io.swagger.core.v3/swagger-annotations``).
+In addition to its native support for Spring MVC, Jakarta REST, and JAX-RS annotations, the plugin also provides partial support for Swagger Core v3 annotations (``io.swagger.core.v3/swagger-annotations``).
 While not all annotations are covered, a subset of the most commonly used ones is recognized and processed, offering extra flexibility for teams already relying on ``swagger-annotations`` in their codebase.
 Detailed support is listed in the documentation.